JustinMShea/RUGtools/README.md

 `new_mem_counter` is used to calculate how many new members have joined between each meetup.

-`pizza_quantity` is used to estimate the number of pizzas to order for each meetup.
+`pizza_quantity` is used to estimate the number of :pizza: :pizza: :pizza: :pizza: :pizza: :pizza: to order for each meetup.